An Overview of the Mortgage Loan Process

-There's a lot involved when you get a mortgage.
-You would not be researching mortgage loans if it were possible to get a loan in a single day with a simple application.
+There's no doubt that getting a mortgage is a complex process.
+You wouldn't be looking up loan information if you could get a loan in one day with a simple application.
 But James M. Dix does the heavy lifting so you can concentrate on your life rather than the mortgage loan.

 Step one: Decide on your maximum loan amount

-Once you have made the offer and the sellers have accepted, you should apply for the loan.
-Applying for your loan could not be much easier; you can apply right here on our site.
-After the offer has been accepted and you have submitted your loan application, we'll order the professional appraisal on the home.
+Once you've made the offer and the sellers have accepted, you should complete the loan application.
+It couldn't be easier, and you can apply online, right here on our site.
+At the end of this step, we'll order an appraisal of your new home.

-The agents will find an escrow/title company to handle the "funding" and closing.
-We'll work with this company to ensure the papers your lender will need are in order, and you'll probably}likely sign all these papers at this company's officeWe do all the work to coordinate with this company to set your closing date.
-Since you won't need to worry about these details, you get to concentrate on moving, if you're going to repaint, new carpet, and the details involved in moving into your new house.
+Your REALTOR® and the seller's will coordinate to find an escrow/title company to take care of the funding of your loan.
+We'll coordinate with this company to ensure the papers your lender requires are avaiailable, and you will probably}likely sign everything at this company's officeWe do all the work to coordinate with this company to set your closing date.
+Since you will not need to worry with this coordination, you can concentrate on the move, painting, new carpet, and all the details of getting your new house.

 You've answered some few questions, provided detailed information, applied online, and Before you know it, you're moving in!
 James M. Dix is a mortgage specialist; you're not — so we do the work.
 Doesn't that sound nice?

 Have questions about the loan process?
 Call James M. Dix at 3172889434.
 James M. Dix answers loan process questions every day.